khammersmith17/fair-perf-ml/README.md

 # fair-ml
 Custom implementation of bias analysis for machine learning models.
 Based on the AWS SageMaker bias models, though this accommodates bias based on protected classes not used in model training.

+Working on v0.2.0 to add some more runtime drift proxies, provide better runtime support, and make the crate available in both pure Rust and Python contexts.

 [Background](#background)
 [Modules](#modules)
 [Usage](#usage)